 Whether in a chicken run or coop, always secure your backyard chickens well with predator proof fencing.

-This is especially important for digging predators.
+This is especially important to prevent digging predators.

 Secure Your Flock